 For those who suggest that one could make a citizen’s arrest of someone violating the governor’s mask order, let us, as very experienced NJ criminal defense attorneys, counsel that technically you could, but you should not.
-The whole premise of approaching an unmasked individual poses unnecessary risk.
+The whole premise of approaching an unmasked individual poses an unnecessary risk.

 Gov. Murphy’s July 8 mask mandate, officially Executive Order No. 163, requires individuals to wear face coverings in outdoor public spaces when it is not practicable to keep a six-foot distance from others.

-The order also reiterates New Jersey’s policy of requiring face coverings in indoor public spaces, such as retail, recreational and entertainment businesses, public areas of government buildings and mass transit trains, buses and stations.
+The order also reiterates New Jersey’s policy of requiring face coverings in indoor public spaces, such as retail, recreational, and entertainment businesses, public areas of government buildings, and mass transit trains, buses, and stations.

 However, the mask requirement does not apply to:

 - People eating or drinking at outdoor dining areas